turingschool/backend-curriculum-site/module2/success/index.md

   * "puts driven development"
 1. #### Diagram and explain the MVC model and and HTTP Request - Response cycle
 1. #### HTTP Fundamentals
-  * 7 HTTP Verbs
-  * Describe the HTTP request/response cycle
-  * Explain what happens when a client visits a website
   * Request
     * URI/URL
     * Headers